Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 - Fix error where pawn wouldn't realize it can attack on first move.
 - Fixed move pieces so that onyl allowed moves are used
 - Redid bishop validMoves so that it doesn't jump over pieces
+- Redid valid moves for rook and queen in the same way doen for bishop
 ## Ethan Lee

 ### 5/22/2024